Lucass2021/Lucass2021/README.md

 Welcome to my Github profile!
 I'm from Brazil, currently studying Web Development with focus on Front End through **[RocketSeat](https://rocketseat.com.br//)**.

 I'm belive that coding is more than just writting coding lines, coding is about fixing problems!
-Which is why I seek to develop and improve my Hard and Soft Skills to help people, I am open to challenges for my evolution as a Developer.
+Which is why I seek to develop and improve my Hard and Soft Skills, and by consequence help people, I am open to challenges for my evolution as a Developer.

 ---